wicseurope/WiCSeurope/advisoryboard.md

 <h1>WiCS-Europe Advisory Board</h1>

 <p>
-  "The strength of WiCS Europe+ lies in the experience, insight, and support of our Advisory Board (listed in alphabetical order)."
+  The strength of WiCS Europe+ lies in the experience, insight, and support of our Advisory Board (listed in alphabetical order).
 </p>

 <div class="leaders-grid">